 - Evaluation to monitor and improve the quality and impact of governance.

-OIAMFS Governing Body consists of a high calibre of individuals who are experts in their field of work from business, sports, education and enterprise.
-These individuals include:-
+OIAMFS Governing Body consists of a high calibre of individuals who are experts in their field of work from business, education, healthcare, sports and enterprise.
+These individuals are listed below.

 |Rachel Jacobs||Leading Children Limited (Founder, Managing Director)|